 I wanted to help people not make the same mistakes I did.

 Save them money.

-Nutrition articles that provide amazing value and practical useful information, which help navigate the nutrition nonsense and enhance nutrition knowledge.
+Nutrition and training articles that provide amazing value and practical useful information, which help navigate the nutrition nonsense and enhance nutrition knowledge.

-Online nutrition coaching to support and guide individuals to optimise their body composition, improve their relationship with food or to improve their performance as strength athletes.
+Online coaching to support and guide individuals to optimise their body composition, improve their relationship with food or to improve their performance.